realXtend/doc/netgames/lessons_learned.rst

 that system has been put to practice in a few different game development projects.
 The analysis is done by studying the source codes of the games, and by describing issues encountered in the development.
-The purpose is to identify potential
+The purpose is to identify leakage points in the abstractions in that entity system and propose areas for improvement.

 How can a conceptual design of an entity system be really evaluated?
 How can we know how well a platform supports actual networked game